benjamin-j-cooper/hybseq_target_enrichment_workflows/README.md

 	parallel -j 32 bash ::: *.sh

-If there are frame shifts in the alignments, Macse will replace the shifted codons with "!" and will cause problems with RAxML or IQtree.
+If there are frame shifts in the alignments, MACSE will replace the shifted codons with "!" and will cause problems with RAxML or IQtree.

 ##### To replace "!" codon with gaps